 How to Avoid It

 Never respond to a casting call in which the poster is not specific about the project.
 Often times, the posters of these types of ads try to pass themselves off as talent agencies looking for fresh faces, but legitimate agencies don’t advertise.
 They don’t have to.
 They’re busy enough sifting through the countless cold submissions that they receive on a daily basis.
 If you do respond to a casting call and someone tries to sell you something, walk away.
 It’s not a missed opportunity if there was never one awaiting you in the first place.
+If you do actually need some of the services that they are offering such as headshots, you are still better off finding a reputable professional that can offer headshot photography and the likeliness is that they will offer better rates too.

 Acting Scam # 2